 The victims of Katrina didn't need a government debit card, they needed the help of people, real Americans, with rescue, evacuation, temporary housing and food.
 They didn't need a federal agency slowing down response times by

+forcing fire-fighters from around the country that had volunteered in this time of need to spend days in sexual harassment awareness training.
 And they certainly didn't need a Mayor, Governor and a President in a seemingly never-ending pissing contest over who screwed up the most.
 News flash for our "leaders": WHEN THE CHIPS WERE DOWN, YOU ALL SUCKED!!

 No comments: